 - 1/2 teaspoon honey

 - Prepare the fruits and lettuce by washing and completely drying.
+If the spinach is still wet it won't absorb the dressing very well.

 - Remove strawberry stems and slice them.
 Remove clementine skins and separate into sections.
+OR drain a can of mandarine oranges.

 - Preheat the skillet over medium-high heat until hot.
-Place the chicken in the skillet and then reduce the heat to medium and cook until the meat is no longer pink and the juices run clear, about 8 to 12 minutes.
+Place the chicken in the skillet and then reduce the heat to medium and cook until the meat is no longer pink and the juices run clear, or about 8 to 12 minutes.

 - As the chicken cooks, turn it occasionally so it browns evenly.
 If it starts to brown too quickly, reduce the heat to medium-low.